 Rumor has it that Bruce Banner will play a pretty big role in the She-Hulk series and what’s more, it may be the end of him.
 Various sources are reporting that the plot of the show will involve the death of Bruce Banner.
 Apparently he’ll sacrifice himself to save She-Hulk in a battle against the Red Hulk.

 Iron Man got a whole movie built around his sacrifice.
 For Hulk to go out on a TV show seems a bit anticlimactic.
-But then Marvel has never really done right by Mark Ruffalo’s Bruce Banner, it’s probably foolish to expect that to change now.

 Given how the comic books handle Walters contracting the Hulk “disease” via a blood transfusion from Bruce, we’ll need at least, at minimum, a hat-tip to the original Marvel Universe.
 Where they have her getting her powers along the actual MCU’s timeline remains to be confirmed and she isn’t the type of character who needs a 1:1 retelling of the original story.
 There’s room for creativity here.
 So whether those rumors of a grandiose sacrifice pan out or not, we’re definitely getting Hulk in Marvel’s She-Hulk series.

 She-Hulk will air exclusively on Disney+ in 2022, joining some of the other MCU television projects hitting that platform sooner than later.
 Those include The Falcon and the Winter Soldier coming out in the fall, as well as WandaVision and Loki which debut next Spring.
 In all, it’s part of an eight-series plan on the platform that also include What if…?, Ms. Marvel and Moon Knight.